Soivi/www.soivi.net/docs/_posts/2014-03-19-simple-script-to-remotely-monitor-lamp-on-server.md

 First install curl and test your site where you going to put your tester index.php.
 Anwser should be empty.

-{% highlight shell %}local$ sudo apt-get install curl local$ curl tester.net
+{% highlight shell %}
+local$ sudo apt-get install curl local$ curl tester.net
 {% endhighlight %}